Ralph Johnson (philosopher): Education and work

 He earned an honors Bachelor of Arts at Xavier University and received his doctorate in philosophy from the University of Notre Dame in 1972.
 He has been a University Professor and University Professor emeritus at the University of Windsor, Ontario, Canada, where he had taught since 1966.
 He retired in Fall 2006 after 39 years, during which he served two terms as Head of Department.
 Ralph H. Johnson was a co-founder of the Newsletter of Informal Logic which has since become the Journal of Informal Logic in 1985, he also served as its co-editor along with J. Anthony Blair since its inception.

 He was a co-chair for the International Symposium on Informal Logic in Windsor in 1978, 1983 and 1989.
 Ralph H. Johnson has lectured and published widely on informal logic, fallacy theory, argumentation, and critical thinking.
 He is a founding member and has been a previous member of the Executive Committee of the Association for Informal Logic and Critical Thinking (AILACT); as well as of the National Council for Excellence in Critical Thinking (NCECT), and of the Canadian Research Group on Argumentation (Carga).
 In 2004 he co-founded the Network for the Study of Reasoning, a cluster of Canadian experts researching the theory and its applications of reasoning and argument.
 He has given workshop presentations and has been a consultant on informal logic and critical thinking across the United States and Canada.

 According to the University of Windsor's website, "His articles have appeared in such journals as American Philosophical Quarterly, Synthese, Argumentation, Philosophy and Rhetoric and Informal Logic.
 In 1996, a collection of his articles and papers was published by Vale Press under the title The Rise of Informal Logic.
 In 2000, his book, Manifest Rationality: A Pragmatic Study of Argument, was published by Lawrence Erlbaum Associates.
 Johnson has conducted seminars and workshops on informal logic and critical thinking across North America and in Europe.
 In 1993, Johnson received a 3M Teaching Fellowship for outstanding university teachers, one of ten such awards conferred that year in Canada.
 In 1994, he was awarded the rank of University Professor by the University of Windsor.
 In 2000, he was awarded the Distinguished Research Award by the International Society for the Study of Argumentation.
 In 2003, he was elected a Fellow of the Royal Society of Canada.
 In 2005, he received the Career Achievement Award from the University of Windsor.
 Johnson is listed in Who's Who in Canada."

-Currently, Johnson is working on a book about sialectical adequacy, which will be a follow-up to his work Manifest Rationality (2000).
+Currently, Johnson is working on a book about sialectical [dialectical?]adequacy, which will be a follow-up to his work Manifest Rationality (2000).